-The Levena couldn't be easier to use than it is.
-With a simple on/off button and the ability to turn the alarm off it is as easy as it gets.
-This monitor clips onto your baby's diaper near their tummy in a way similar to phone holsters or old fashioned beepers.
-With no other features or functions, this one is great for anyone afraid of technology or worried about set up.
+The Levana couldn't be easier to use.
+It is as easy as it gets with a simple on/off button and the ability to turn the alarm off.
+This monitor clips onto your baby's diaper near their tummy, similar to phone holsters or old-fashioned beepers.
+With no other features or functions, this one is great for anyone afraid of technology or setup.

-The Om is one of the most portable options out there and it comes with a carry case if you need to take it on travel.
-This device doesn't require any kind of special mattress or hard board beneath the mattress like sensor pad monitors need which makes it perfect for nights at Grandma's or on the go.
-All you need is a baby and something to clip the monitor to and you are good to go.
+The Om is one of the most portable options available, and it comes with a carry case for travel.
+This device doesn't require a special mattress type or hardboard like sensor pad monitors, making it perfect for nights at Grandma's or on the go.
+All you need is a baby and a diaper to clip the monitor on, and you are good to go.

 Electromagnetic Field (EMF)